 How To Raise HDL Cholesterol and Lower Triglycerides

-What I have found really works is a simple change in your diet: Lower carbohydrates (including bread, pasta rice, cereals, oat meal, sugar, juices) and increase monounsaturated fats found in nuts, especially almonds, walnuts, pecan, macadamia and pistachios.
-Increasing the intake of olive oil, avocados and fatty fish such as salmon also helps somewhat.
+Increasing the intake of olive oil, avocados and fatty fish such as salmon also helps to some extent.
 Compared to popular belief, exercise does not help to raise your HDL cholesterol or lower triglycerides.

 Blog Posts Categories